stagex-mirror/stagex/README.md

 Initiative (OCI) images are the native packaging system, not just a distribution format.
 This means system components are immutable, pre-built container images that are constructed, signed, and verified outside the runtime environment.
-During installation, no arbitrary scripts are run — image verification and unpacking are the primary operations, significantly reducing the attack surface.
+During installation, no arbitrary scripts are run.
+Image verification and unpacking are the primary operations, significantly reducing the attack surface.